matzegoebel/WRFlux/README.md

 - `cartesian`: advective tendencies in Cartesian instead of native (terrain-following) form
 - `adv_form` : transform mean advective and total tendencies to advective form using the mass tendencies
-- `dz_out_x`: use alternative corrections with derivatives of z taken out of temporal and horizontal derivatives;
-horizontal corrections derived from horizontal flux (requires cartesian)
-- `dz_out_z`: use alternative corrections with derivatives of z taken out of temporal and horizontal derivatives;
-horizontal corrections derived from vertical flux (requires cartesian)
-- `force_2nd_adv`: use 2nd-order advection

 Except for the first two, these options are mainly for testing purposes to see the effect of approximations on the budget closure.
 This is addressed in the publication mentioned above.

 For the tendencies in Cartesian form, corrections are applied to the total tendency and to the horizontal derivatives and the vertical flux is using the Cartesian vertical velocity.
 See [Theory/Advection equation transformations](#advection-equation-transformations) for details.
-For an explanation of `dz_out_x` and `dz_out_z`, see [Theory/Alternative Corrections](#alternative-corrections).

 Since WRF uses flux-form conservation equations, the tendencies output by WRFlux are usually of the form (see also [Theory](#theory)):